younatics/DeepLearningToMobile/README.md

 # Deep Learning To Mobile
 ### Curated way to convert deep learning model to mobile.

-This repository has two parts.
-First is about **deep learning model to mobile machine learning framwork**.
-Second part is about **deep learning framwork to mobile machine learning framwork**
+This repository will show you how to put your own model directly into mobile(iOS/Android) with basic example.
+First part is about **deep learning model to mobile machine learning framwork**, and second part is about **deep learning framwork to mobile machine learning framwork**

 ## Intro

-#### Part1.
+#### Part 1.
 Deep learning model to mobile machine learning framwork

 | Neural Network | CoreML | TensorFlow Mobile | Tensorflow Lite |
 | :-: | :---: | :---------------: | :-------------: |